guilbt/base-enum-with-converter/README.md

 So, why i did this?

-I got in a big Spring + JPA project where for every enum that would not have default values (0, 1, 2, 3, ...) there would be a new Class with basically the same code.
+I got in a big Spring + JPA project in which for every new enum in a Data Class that would not use default values (0, 1, 2, 3, ...) there would be a need for a new Class implementing javax's AttributeConverter.

 ```
 @Converter